FunkyDiamond/wynterbot/README.md

 Only after adding the tokens to your database should you build the docker image.
 I was experiencing some funkiness when dockerizing first

 The Dockerfile will push the python script, database files, and install needed libraries to the docker image

+Mount your "./components" directory to "/components" so the bot can load your modules and save images, tts, and text files

 ## Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.